hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 The `boot_diagnostics` block supports the following:

-* `enabled`: - (Required) Whether to enable boot diagnostics for the virtual machine.
+* `enabled` - (Optional) Whether to enable boot diagnostics for the virtual machine.

-* `storage_uri`: - (Required) Blob endpoint for the storage account to hold the virtual machine's diagnostic files.
+* `storage_uri` - (Required) Blob endpoint for the storage account to hold the virtual machine's diagnostic files.
 This must be the root of a storage account, and not a storage container.

 ---